-- a. spend a minimum of the first two semesters in residence at the Cardozo School of Law; and - complete the 1-credit J.S.D. colloquium, a course designed to provide faculty and peer review and discussion of student research, and teach a basic set of common research techniques; and - c. complete 6 additional credits of law school coursework in consultation with the faculty supervisor; and - d. complete and defend a J.S.D. dissertation.
+- a. spend a minimum of the first two semesters in residence at the Cardozo School of Law; and - b. complete the 1-credit J.S.D. colloquium, a course designed to provide faculty and peer review and discussion of student research, and teach a basic set of common research techniques; and - c. complete 6 additional credits of law school coursework in consultation with the faculty supervisor; and d. complete and defend a J.S.D. dissertation.
 Students working on their dissertations must register for a corresponding dissertation course each semester until they pass their oral defense.
+Students must also submit a dissertation to the University library for publishing to the ProQuest database.